 It’s an island that feels cut off from the rest of the world, with its winding roads, quaint villages, and less-tourist orientated vibe.
 When it comes to accommodation options, St Lucia will be a much more affordable choice too, than the more tourist-orientated Bahamas.

 For beaches, head to Rodney Bay where you can find Reduit Beach.
 This is one of the longest strips of sand on the whole of St Lucia.
 The golden sand, set against lush green hilly vegetation and the Caribbean Sea, makes it a perfect spot to relax.
 If you’re looking for white sand, then Anse des Pitons is the place to go.

 St Lucia is also home to incredible coral reefs which are teeming with life.
 For one of the best snorkeling spots in the Caribbean, head to Anse Chastanet.
 Not only is the snorkeling world class here, the backdrop of mountains against the beach is spectacular.
-This dive map shows the best spots on the island.
+This dive map

 But the real beauty of St Lucia lies away from the coastline.
 The phenomenal Pitons – a volcanic mountain range – rise up against the backdrop of blue near the town of Soufrière.
 This majestic must-visit world heritage site is a great place for hiking and jungle treks – many of which lead to waterfalls.
 There’s also a cable car that provides a view of the jungle from the canopy top – it’s pretty special.